 As the lava continued to effuse out of the two vents the Level of the Lake continued to rise and rise, until December 26th when it reached the height of the Largest vent on the northern edge of the crater.
 Once the lava lake drowned the vent the flow appeared to stop, only for the activity to increase at the smaller western vent.

 However this flow was not enough to sustain the height of the lake and a telltale dark rim began to form, a clear indication the level had dropped.
 Probably backfilling down the northern vent.
 The High Water (Lava) Mark was made the lava lake approximately 587ft dropping down to 577ft by Sunday the 27th December.

 That is a staggering 5 billion gallons of Lava!
-The Lake would come around half-way up the side of the Empire State Building and could fill over 7,500 Olympic sized swimming pools.
+The Lake would come around halfway up the side of the Empire State Building and could fill over 7,500 Olympic-sized swimming pools.
 It is a staggering amount of lava to pump out in just a few days!
-As of the 28th December 2020 things remaining stable and a Status Quo has formed at the summit with the giant Lava lake
+As of the 28th December, 2020 things remaining stable, and a Status Quo has formed at the summit with the giant Lava lake

-The Good news, for now, is the eruption is contained entirely within the Halema’uma’u Crater, to overflow the crater would take another 4-5x the amount of Lava to flow out of the vents, and the Halema’uma’u Crater is contained withing the MUCH larger Kilauea Caldera.
+The Good news, for now, is the eruption is contained entirely within the Halema’uma’u Crater, to overflow the crater would take another 4-5x the amount of Lava to flow out of the vents, and the Halema’uma’u Crater is contained within the MUCH larger Kilauea Caldera.
 It would take many times more Lava gain to overflow the Main Caldera, meaning this incredible spectacle is safely contained inside the confines of the Kilauea Caldera.